IvanVnucec/rain_alert/README.md

 You will not forget your umbrella anymore.

 ## About
-Every morning at 5 AM local time check if it will be raining that day, if yes send an email with forecast message like this:
+Check every morning at 5 AM local time if it will be raining that day, if yes send an email with forecast message like this:
 ```
 Subject: Rain in Zagreb from 21h